 The charity determines that the impact of a fundraising mailing on these individuals is likely to be minimal however it includes details in the mailing (and each subsequent one) about how individuals can opt out of receiving postal marketing in future.

 If you intend to process personal data for the purposes of direct marketing by electronic means (by email, text, automated calls etc) legitimate interests may not always be an appropriate basis for processing.
 This is because the e-privacy laws on electronic marketing – currently the Privacy and Electronic Communications Regulations (PECR) – require that individuals give their consent to some forms of electronic marketing.
-It is the GDPR standard of consent that applies, because of the effect of Article 94 of the GDPR.
+It is the UK GDPR standard of consent that applies, because of the effect of Article 94 of the UK GDPR.

-If e-privacy laws require consent, then processing personal data for electronic direct marketing purposes is unlawful under the GDPR without consent.
+If e-privacy laws require consent, then processing personal data for electronic direct marketing purposes is unlawful under the UK GDPR without consent.
 If you have not got the necessary consent, you cannot rely on legitimate interests instead.
 You are not able to use legitimate interests to legitimise processing that is unlawful under other legislation.

-If you have obtained consent in compliance with e-privacy laws, then in practice consent is also the appropriate lawful basis under the GDPR.
-Trying to apply legitimate interests when you already have GDPR-compliant consent would be an entirely unnecessary exercise, and would cause confusion for individuals.
+If you have obtained consent in compliance with e-privacy laws, then in practice consent is also the appropriate lawful basis under the UK GDPR.
+Trying to apply legitimate interests when you already have UK GDPR-compliant consent would be an entirely unnecessary exercise, and would cause confusion for individuals.

 If e-privacy laws do not require consent, legitimate interests may well be appropriate.
 Based on the current legislation (PECR), and depending on the outcome of your three-part test, legitimate interests may be appropriate for ‘solicited’ marketing (ie marketing proactively requested by the individual), or for unsolicited marketing in the following circumstances: